Enumeration Complexity of Conjunctive Queries with Functional Dependencies: FD-Extended CQs

 \end{example}

-We later show that the enumeration complexity of a CQ $Q$ over a schema with FDs only depends on the structure of $Q^+$, which is implicitly given by $Q$.
+We later show that the enumeration complexity of a CQ $Q$ over a schema with FDs only depends on the structure of $Q^+$, which is implicitly given by $Q$ and its schema.
 Therefore, we introduce the notions of acyclic and free-connex queries for FD-extensions:

 \begin{definition} Let $Q$ be a CQ over a schema $\calS=(\calR, \Delta)$, and let $Q^+$ be its FD-extension. \begin{itemize} \item We say that $Q$ is {\em FD-acyclic}, if $Q^+$ is acyclic. \item We say that $Q$ is {\em FD-free-connex}, if $Q^+$ is free-connex. \item We say that $Q$ is {\em FD-cyclic}, if $Q^+$ is cyclic. \end{itemize} \end{definition}